 If you’re willing to deal with the economic uncertainty of Brexit (maybe you’ve got an idea for a company that thrives on chaos), you could do worse than launching a company in the United Kingdom.
 Although the World Bank ranks it 19th in terms of getting a start-up off the ground, with four procedures and just over four days to launch, Britain is the ninth-easiest place in the world to do business.

-In March 2019, the United Kingdom expanded its immigration policies with two different kinds of entrepreneur visas.
+In March 2019, UK immigration policies expanded with two different kinds of entrepreneur visas.
 The country’s two-year start-up visa is for non-EEA nationals who can support themselves while developing their business idea.
 An innovator visa, on the other hand, is offered for three years, but new businesses need an investment of at least £50,000, and the founder isn’t allowed to work elsewhere.
 Both entrepreneur visa types require that the applicant be endorsed by a business, a higher educational institution, or an incubator.
 In particular, Britain wants to attract talent in technology, financial services, and science.

 Denmark: high potential for tech-driven entrepreneurs

 Low corruption, strong infrastructure, and a primarily digital economy are some of the reasons Denmark takes third place on the World Bank’s Ease of Doing Business Index and scores highly for cross-border business.
 Although ranked 42nd for launching a new company, it’s five procedures in four days; theoretically, you could have your business up and running before your first weekend.

 Startup Denmark’s entrepreneur visa encourages innovative, scalable, and tech-driven businesses with clear growth potential.
 Over 400 companies in fields as diverse as edtech, medtech, fintech, and artificial intelligence call Denmark home.